-The purpose of this endowment shall be to provide support for undergraduate students in the University of Washington Tacoma Environmental Science, Environmental Studies or Biomedical Sciences majors and to honor the memory of the donor's mother, Mary Cline.
+The purpose of this endowment shall be to provide support for undergraduate students in the University of Washington Tacoma Environmental Science, Environmental Studies or Environmental Sustainability majors and to honor the memory of the donor's mother, Mary Cline.

 A Tacoma native, Mary Cline grew up in North Tacoma and graduated from Wilson High School, going on to earn a Bachelor of Science degree in medical technology from the University of Washington.
 Her love of nature and her strong environmental ethic were the inspiration that set her daughter Erica—now a microbiologist on the faculty of UW Tacoma—on the path to environmental science.
 Mary died in February 1994 after serving over eight years on the Highline School Board, where she dedicated herself to promoting access to education and was a strong advocate for rigorous science education.

 The award is intended to support students completing their capstone research projects.
 Expenditures may include, but are not limited to lab supplies, international or domestic travel to perform research, international or domestic travel to present research results or stipends for students participating in these activities.
 The fund may be used for anything that directly supports a student recipient's research.
 Distributions may not be used for tuition, expenses related to classroom activities or international studies courses.
 Current mileage rates can be found through the UW Seattle Travel Office here.